-State Forestry is the recipient of funds provided by the State of Arizona for the purpose of nonnative species eradication projects within the State of Arizona.
+State Forestry is the recipient of funds provided by the State of Arizona for the purpose of hazardous vegetation mitigation projects within the State of Arizona.

-The objective of this funding is to assist other state agencies, cities, towns, counties, Indian tribes, other political subdivisions of this state, and nonprofit organizations with nonnative invasive species eradication projects.
+The objective of this funding is to assist communities, which have been identified as having wildfire hazard potential, with fire prevention, critical infrastructure protection, and forest and watershed restoration.
 This agreement is a sub-award of these State funds.